 I may just mention that medicines were hardly used at all whilst the small-pox ward of the hospital of this country was under my care.
-The therapeutic measures were confined to the following:-careful ventilation of the wards; almost daily change of bed and body linen; cool acid drinks (lemonade); two or three cups of good and clear beef tea or boiled milk, and frequent enemata of cold water, except the latter were contra-indicated by severe diarrhea.
+The therapeutic measures were confined to the following :-careful ventilation of the wards; almost daily change of bed and body linen; cool acid drinks (lemonade); two or three cups of good and clear beef tea or boiled milk, and frequent enemata of cold water, except the latter were contraindicated by severe diarrhœa.
 All these were used during the stage of increased calorification-the period of increased chemical changes and secretions.
-At the close of the feverish state, or when the eruption had well come out, we employed ablutions with lukewarm water (from 86°-90° Fahr.); when the eruption was very copious in the face, the same warm applications were continued, but a little cooler (77°-86° Fahr.) in the shape of compresses over the face.
+At the close of the feverish state, or when the eruption had well come out, we employed ablutions with lukewarm water (from $86^\circ$ -90° Fahr.); when the eruption was very copious in the face, the same warm applications were continued, but a little cooler ( $77^\circ$ - $86^\circ$ Fahr.) in the shape of compresses over the face.
 At the same time the patients had a generous diet: at first milk and boiled eggs, and then meat either boiled or roasted.
-As to actual medicines, they were had recourse to only in rare cases, in the shape of an opiate in diarrhoa or restlessness.
+As to actual medicines, they were had recourse to only in rare cases, in the shape of an opiate in diarrhœa or restlessness.

 The results of these measures were so surprisingly favourable that the latter must be looked upon as superior to all methods of treatment hitherto known.
-The recoveries were very speedy, and the deaths less than 5 per cent.
+The recoveries were very speedy, and the deaths less than 5 per cent.\

 It has been maintained that the small-pox pits in the face are very seldom seen since the introduction of vaccination.
 The mechanism by which those pits or marks are formed has only recently been known.
-They, namely, arise from the so-called corrosive properties of the matter contained in the pustules (or exudation), by which the cutis vera is more or less cauterised, the cutaneous wounds healing, after the recovery of the patient, into the welloftener in former times than they do now; although what has been said above of the relative malignancy of small-pox seems to answer the inquiry in the affirmative.
-Vaccination has, however, had no share in the result.
+They, namely, arise from the so-called corrosive properties of the matter contained in the pustules (or exudation), by which the cutis vera is more or less cauterised, the cutaneous wounds healing, after the recovery of the patient, into the wellknown cicatrices.